YetAnotherNerd/whatlastgenre/README.md

 #### dataprovider related sections

 ##### discogs token and secret options
-Authentication information for discogs, will be set interactivly.
+Authentication information for discogs, will be set interactively.

 ##### whatcd session options
 Session cookie, will be received by interactively entering user credentials.